cemmanuelonyema/ML_Diabetes/README.md

 ### Dataset Overview

-We used the Pima Indians Diabetes Dataset with 768 rows, and 9 columns, It also contains some clinical features related to diabetes.
+This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+This dataset contains 768 rows, and 9 columns.
+Several constraints were placed on the selection of these instances from a larger database.
+In particular, all patients here are females at least 21 years old of Pima Indian heritage.
+[Diabetes dataset](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database)

 > Features: